(Women's Health and Sex Diversity in Medicine)

 A message from the director

 The Stanford WHSDM Center (pronounced "wisdom") is a Stanford School of Medicine center that evolved from the former Women’s Health at Stanford Program.
-The WHSDM Center acknowledges the wisdom of conducting innovative, multi-disciplinary research on women’s health and sex differences in biology and medicine, from conception through the lifespan, in every medical discipline, from basic science to clinical and population health science.
+The WHSDM Center acknowledges the wisdom of conducting innovative, multi-disciplinary research on women’s health and sex differences and diversity in biology and medicine, from conception through the lifespan, in every medical discipline, from basic science to clinical and population health science.

 Marcia Stefanick, PhD